BIGJRA/BIGJRA.github.io/rejuv.md

 - Probably.
 (Amber -1)
 - They all died.
 (Amber +3)

 Then head up into the Poke Ball storage room.
-Accept Venam’s fast travel request.
+Accept Venam's fast travel request.
 Talk to her and Augustus, answering her question.
-If you answer “A forest,” you’ll have a chance for some relationship points with her in a bit.
+If you answer “A forest,” you'll have a chance for some relationship points with her in a bit.
 Accept the fast travel again, then enter Valor Mountain 5F.

 Relationship Point Choices (Answered “A Forest” only):